gauravdeopa/learning/README.md

 # learning
-my first repository at GiT for learning
+my first repository at GiThub for learning

+This is a learning process for git and github